globalymbe/chelmsford-method/README.md

 Welcome to the Techne Circle.
 Our format is simple:

-1. Grab a coffee and a seat.
+1. Buy a coffee and grab a seat.
 2. Introduce yourself casually during the preamble.
 3. When it's your turn, share your "Week in Tech."
 4. Listen with curiosity, speak with brevity, share what matters.